blocksense-network/blocksense-infra-test/libs/cli/README.md

 ## Examples

 There is an example configuration in `/test`.
+Please copy the `.wasm` files from the sdk examples folder to `/test`

 ```sh
 # Build blocksense node reporter using the blocksense configuration json.